CitizenLabDotCo/fake_sso/README.md

 npm i
 ```

+4. In this repo, create a file called `back-secret.env` in the `env_files` folder, and make sure it has the correct `FAKE_SSO_JWT_SECRET`.
+It should match the one in `env_files/back-secret.env` in the main repo.

-4. In both repos, run the docker compose file:
+5. In both repos, run the docker compose file:

 ```
 docker compose up